 Most lawyers are not like the slick characters that you see advertised on TV.
 They are compassionate, caring professionals who can play an important role in helping victims of an injury or other tragedy get back on their feet.
 Talk to people you trust and get a recommendation for an attorney whom they may have worked with.

 Interview an attorney before deciding to hire him or her.
-Find out if they are experienced in civil trial work, insurance law, etc. In situations where life knocks you down, an attorney can be there to help put your life back together again.
+Find out if they are experienced in civil trial work, personal injury law, insurance law, etc. In situations where life knocks you down, an attorney can be there to help put your life back together again.